fionn/rpi-provisioner/README.md

 ## About

-This is an opinionated playbook for my personal Pi.
+An opinionated playbook for my personal Pi.

 ## Prerequisites

 ### Local

-Install `ansible-stow` with `ansible-galaxy install -r requirements.yml`.
-We also require `collections.general` and `sshpass` locally.
+We require `sshpass` and Ansible's `collections.general`.

-Add the Pi to the `~/.ssh/config` hosts.
+Add the target to the `~/.ssh/config` hosts.

 ### Remote